 - They are usually mild and stop after a few days

-- This is not because mirtazapine is addictive – it is all about the balance of the chemicals in the brain
+- This is not because mirtazapine is addictive – it is all about the brain re-adjusting to a change in balance of the transmitters.

 - It is better to agree stopping with a doctor who will reduce your dose gradually over a few weeks